solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 ## Summary

 In this tutorial, we installed Gloo Enterprise and created an unauthenticated Virtual Service that routes requests to a static upstream.
-We then created an API Keys `AuthConfig` object and used it to secure our Virtual Service.
+We then created an API key `AuthConfig` object and used it to secure our Virtual Service.
 We first showed how unauthenticated requests fail with a `401 Unauthorized` response, and then showed how to send authenticated requests successfully to the upstream.